-Before my doctoral program, I co-founded a social enterprise that distributes life-improving technologies to villages in southern India.
+Before my doctoral program, I co-founded Essmart, a social enterprise that distributes life-improving technologies to villages in southern India.
+For my work as a social entrepreneur, I have received recognition as a 2015 Forbes 30 Under 30: Social Entrepreneur, 2016 Grinnell College Innovator for Social Justice, 2014 Cartier Women's Initiative Laureate, and 2013 Echoing Green Fellow.
 I received my SB in Economics and SB in Urban Planning from MIT and my Master in City Planning (international development) from MIT.
-Throughout my career, I have been able to do what I love with the support of many, including the Fulbright-Nehru Research Fellowship to India, Dow Doctoral Sustainability Fellowship, and Echoing Green.

 Please use the menu at the left to learn more about me and my work.
-You may also email me at email@example.com.
+My CV is here, and you may also email me at email@example.com.

 To the left is a photo of dusty, unopened improved biomass cooking stoves that were supposed to reduce indoor air pollution.
 I took it in Tamil Nadu, India where I was conducting field research on the distribution of life-improving technologies.